edenreich/Javascript-eCommerce-Module/README.md

 ### Install
-Import the script demo/bundle.min.js to your files project.
+Copy the script in demo/client/js/bundle.min.js to your files project.

 or